 The Columbia Gorge Helping Hands Food Salvage Program is an outreach program dedicated to providing food assistance to residents of Corbett and the neighboring rural communities east of the Sandy River.
 The Program started as a conversation between neighbors in 2000.
 Spearheaded by the late Albert Kimbley, who enlisted many of the volunteers still with the HH program, it is housed in the lower level of the Grange Hall.

 This program enhances many facets of life.
 People who wouldn't normally see one another for weeks or months now come together and visit over a cup of coffee.
 Two shopping days a week provide a place for neighbors in the area to connect.
 They are strengthening community ties and friendships, and forming a network of caring and safety.
 They receive much needed food, companionship, and a touch-base with neighbors.
-Outdated bread, dairy, and produce are used for chickens, cows, and pigs; nothing goes to waste.
 Every donation helps many families in the communities.